 The salt content of the lake is rising!
 The salinity of the lake in 1940 was 48 g/l, while in 2015, it was 88 g/l.
 For a brief period of time in 1982, when the volume of water in the lake was very low due to a drought, the salinity was 99 g/l!
 The high salinity makes Mono Lake two to three times saltier than the ocean!

 There are no fish in Mono Lake.
 Why?
-Because its way too salty for them to survive!
+Because the lake is way too salty for them to survive!
 The lake does have a huge population of brine shrimp though.

 Taking a dip in Mono Lake